Battery Care

 ThinkPads only

-Impact: recalibration does not work at all without a full discharge to tell the battery controller (the one in the battery) where the actual 0% is.
+Impact: Recalibration will not work without a full discharge.
+This is to tell the battery controller (the one in the battery) where the actual 0% is.

 Symptom 1: